tokdaniel/GRAND-Next/README.md

    ```
     docker-compose up -d neo4j nextjs
    ```
-3.b Or you run npm scripts on your computer:
+3. b).
+Or you run npm scripts on your computer:
     ```
      cd app
      npm run dev